 About

-Palmatum Coaching provides one-to-one neuro-affirmative online coaching to individual clients and delivers neurodiversity awareness sessions to companies and not-for-profit organisations.
+Palmatum Coaching provides one-to-one neuro-affirmative coaching to individuals, workplace coaching and neurodiversity awareness sessions.
 All coaching is conducted in line with the International Coaching Federation (ICF) Code of Ethics.
+DBS checked and cleared.

 My name is Wayne Timbrell.
-I am a ICF Level 1 certified coach.
-I use a flexible framework to support clients achieve their desired outcomes for long-lasting positive impact.
+I am a certified coach and I support clients to achieve outcomes for long-lasting positive impact.
 I specialise in supporting neurodivergent individuals thrive in the workplace, addressing any topics that you feel are holding you back from achieving your full potential.

-I bring to coaching over 25 years experience working in a range of corporate environments from scale-ups to high street retailers through to multinational organisations.
-I have more than 15 years experience in team leadership and line management, supporting my teams with their self-confidence, development and personal growth ambitions.
+You’ll benefit from 25+ years’ lived-experience in corporate environments from scale-ups to high street retailers through to multinational organisations.
+I have more than 15 years experience in team leadership and line management, supporting teams with self-confidence, personal development and career ambitions.

 The role of the coach is to help you find the path forward that best works for you, not to provide advice or mentoring.
 However, I am happy to share my experiences and include mentoring with your permission and if it can help with our conversations.
-I have lived-experiences relating to these topics:
+My lived-experiences include:

 Find out more about the benefits of coaching for neurodivergent leaders.

-If you have something else you would like to discuss confidentially with a trusted ‘thinking partner’, then book a free discovery call and we can explore whether I am good fit for you as your coach.
+If you have something else you would like to discuss confidentially, then book a free discovery call and we can explore whether I am good fit for you as your coach.

 Neurodivergent-inclusive coaching